-Day 4, Tue, 30 Jan.
+Day 9, Mon, 9 Feb.
 The Chambal River.
 Today we'll travel in our bus for about two hours to the Chambal River.
 This is one of the most unpolluted rivers in northern India and will undoubtedly be our best chance to see the increasingly rare Indian Skimmer.
 During a two-hour boat trip, the skimmer will be our main target species, but we'll also see a whole array of other birds, perhaps including Lesser Whistling-Duck, Red-naped Ibis, Great Thick-knee, Black-bellied and River terns, and Sand Lark.
 It's also a good place for Gharial (a long-snouted fish-eating crocodile) and even the rare Ganges Dolphin.
 In the afternoon we'll return to Agra.
-Night at Taj Hotel.
+Night at Taj Convention, Agra.

-Day 5, Wed, 31 Jan.
-The Taj Mahal, and on to Bharatpur.
-It's only a short hop from the Trident Hotel to the white-marble Taj Mahal, where after time for photography and a walk through the Moghul designed gardens, we can enter the majestic monument itself.
+Day 10, Tue, 10 Feb.
+The Taj Mahal, Agra Fort and back to Delhi.
+We will begin this morning with a visit the wonderful Taj Mahal, where after time for photography and a walk through the Moghul designed gardens, we can enter the majestic monument itself.
 Our local expert guide will inform us not just that the Taj was built by the Emperor Shah Jahan in memory of his beloved wife, Mumtaz Mahal, but also on every aspect of the "how and why" this world wonder was built.
 Later we'll visit the impressive Agra Fort, where Shah Jahan spent the last eight years of his life imprisoned by his own evil son-only a distant view of his magnificent monument to console him.

 Security for visiting the Taj is very strict so please remember no pocket knives, lighters, or other instruments of potential defacement; photography is not allowed within the tomb area but is perfectly okay everywhere else.
+After lunch at our Agra hotel we will then drive to Noida for an overnight stay in route to Corbett.
+Night at hotel in Noida.